“Doesn’t butchering animals bother you?” Here’s my answer…

 There’s an unspoken assumption floating through the mainstream that states you can’t raise animals humanely or give them a happy life if you plan to put them on your plate.
 That if something has eyes and was cute as a spring baby, you can’t possibly be kind and loving and still intend to kill them come autumn.
 You have to be hard ass and detached and not care at all.

-Raising and butchering an animal means you have to be detached and not care?
-I disagree.
+Wait.
+Being a homesteader and raising and butchering animals means you have to be detached and not care?

 You have to care.

-If you didn’t care on some level, raising animals would be a ridiculous waste of your life.
+If you didn’t care on some level, raising and butchering animals would be a ridiculous waste of your life.

 It’s dirty.
 You get kicked and bit and rammed and pecked and pooped on.
 You make your entire schedule around animal needs, birth to death.